DeclareDesign/DeclareDesign/cran-comments.md

 ## Submission

-We are resubmitting a small update, `DeclareDesign 0.16.0`, with bug fixes and the addition of three small new features.
+We are resubmitting a small update, `DeclareDesign 0.18.0`, with bug fixes and the addition of a small new feature.

 Thank you for your time reviewing the submission.